Principal Investigator

 kbhat@usf.edu

-Dr. Bhat occupies the Mary and Harry Goldsmith Endowed Chair at the University of South Florida Morsani College of Medicine, Tampa, FL.
+Dr. Bhat holds the BME Endowed Professorship at the Department of Biomedical Engineering, Heersink School of Medicine and School of Engineering, University of Alabama Birmingham.
 Dr. Bhat’s lab utilizes Drosophila as their main experimental organism, but also human brain and tissue samples in their work to relate the findings to humans.
 The major accomplishments from his lab include: 1) identifying Frizzled group of proteins as receptors for Wg/Wnt group of proteins (Cell), 2) Providing foundational work on how multiple segmentation genes interact and determine different identities for different neuronal stem cells (a series of papers in Development, Genetics, PLoS Genetics, etc), 3) That progeny neuronal fates are already determined in the parent cell itself by polarization through asymmetric localization of proteins in the parent; this work also includes showing that Cyclin E forms the basis for self-renewing division of neural stem cells, or determining single division potential to parent cells and post-mitotic status to neurons (a series of papers in Science Signaling, PLoS Genetics, Development, etc), and 4) The role of Slit-Robo signaling in axon guidance (a series of papers in Science Signaling, PLoS Genetics, Genetics, etc).
 In the last several years, his lab has also been working on several neurodegenerative diseases such as the Alzheimer’s, ALS-FTD, Huntingtons and Fredrich’s Ataxia.
 Dr. Bhat also has a biotech startup company called Curegenex with the goal to bring his bench work to bedside.
-His primary work has been funded by NIGMS (since 1997) and NINDS (since 2001) and the collaborative work by NIHLB and NIDDK.
-His work is also supported by a significant funding from the Mary and Harry Goldsmith Endowed Chair, University of South Florida.

 Kalpana Makhijani, PhD